psiphi75/SailBoatSim/AI.md

 The boat's attitude (orientation) is described by the:
  * Roll - Rotation around the x-axis.
 How much the boat leans from side to side.
 Positive values are to the right.
  * Pitch - Rotation around the y-axis.
 How much the boat rotates forward and back.
 Positive values are forward.
  * Heading/Yaw - Rotation around the z-axis.
 How the boat points relative to true north.
-Positive values are anti-clockwise.
+Positive values are clockwise.

+ **NOTE on yaw / heading:** The mathematical direction to the yaw / heading value is counter clockwise.
+This makes sense if  you a use the right hand rule for axis and rotation.
+However, the yaw is the heading, and heading on a compass is clockwise.
+All the geospatial libraries use heading as clockwise.
+This is a time I will break the mathematical rule and all heading/yaw values will be clockwise.
+See here too: https://en.wikipedia.org/wiki/Clockwise#Mathematics

 ![Boat Heading, Pitch, Roll](https://raw.githubusercontent.com/psiphi75/SailBoatSim/master/viewer/images/Boat-PitchRollHeading.png)